 The appeal of most Italian cuisine is its effortlessness and simplicity.
 Not so in Piedmont, the northern region surrounded on 3 sides by the Alps and bordering both France and Switzerland.
 Here, there is often a deliberate attempt to make the richest, most decadent foods in Italy using such ingredients as local white truffles, gorgonzola, butter and world-renowned chocolates, as well as liberal use of gnocchi and polenta.

-Piedmont is also the home of fonduta — a cheese dip similar to fondue but enhanced with truffles and egg yolks — and bagna cauda, an olive oil-based dip deepened with anchovies and more truffles.
+With so many amazing places to visit in Piedmont, let’s not forget this is also the home of fonduta — a cheese dip similar to fondue but enhanced with truffles and egg yolks — and bagna cauda, an olive oil-based dip deepened with anchovies and more truffles.
 The region’s wines include the unparalleled Barolo and Barbaresco, their vines benefiting from time spent on cool mountain slopes.

 Commonly called the heel of Italy’s boot-like shape, Puglia is home to a cuisine that can easily be characterized by its artful marriage between such aggressive flavors as lamb, goat, bitter greens, spicy peppers and urchin with delicate ingredients like fava beans, milky pillows of fresh burrata cheese and generous anointments of olive oil.